_images/Bug72.jpg

 Note

-• Slewing is the correct property to use to determine successful completion of the (non-blocking) Park() operation.
-Using AtPark runs the risk that the mount will pass through the park position before finally completing the parking operation.
+• ASCOM clients should note that Slewing is the most reliable way determine successful completion of the (non-blocking) Park() and Unpark() operations.
+Some drivers tie the state of AtPark to specific mount coordinates and using AtPark runs the risk that the mount will pass through and overshoot the configured Park position before returning to the expected park position.
 See Asynchronous Operations in ASCOM

 • When parked, the mount must be stationary or restricted to a small safe range of movement.
 Tracking must be False.